 In the fall of 2017, we teamed up with Animal Justice to take Ontario’s Minister of Natural Resources and Forestry to court over inaction on species protection.
 Our legal action aimed to ensure the Minister fulfilled her duty to prepare recovery strategies, and has resulted in a move towards greater transparency around efforts to protect species in Ontario.
 (Animal Justice Canada v.
 Minister of Natural Resources and Forestry.)

-The Ontario Endangered Species Act (ESA) is arguably the most progressive endangered species law in North America, but it is not being implemented effectively.
+Ontario’s Endangered Species Act (ESA) is arguably the most progressive endangered species law in North America, but, we argued, it was not being implemented effectively.

 In its preamble, the ESA recognizes the ecological, social, economic, cultural and intrinsic value of biological diversity and calls on the present generation of Ontarians to protect species at risk for future generations.
 And a primary purpose of the ESA is to protect at-risk species and their habitat, and promote species recovery.

 Under section 11 of the Act, the Minister of Natural Resources and Forestry is required to issue recovery strategies within one year from the time of listing for endangered species, and within two years for threatened species.
 An endangered listing means that the species lives in the wild in Ontario but “is facing imminent extinction or extirpation”; a threatened species is “likely to become endangered” if protective actions are not taken.